Yes, Christianity is a religion though some would have us believe differently.

 Want to learn more about what was likely the real message of Jesus?
 Do you desire to find freedom from fearful Christian ideas and teachings?

-The book Jesus Religion by Louis Charles is available on Amazon.com.
+The book Jesus Religion is available on Amazon.com.

 Know that you are already eternally connected to God and find your path to spirituality and peace.